HazyResearch/deepdive/doc/extractors.md

     wordsExtractor.output_batch_size: 5000

+You can also execute indepdent extractors in parallel:

+    deepdive.extractions: {
+      parallelism: 5
+      # Extractors...
+    }

 ### Writing extractor UDFs

 When your extractor is executed, DeepDive will stream JSON tuples to its *stdin*, one tuple per line.
 Such a tuple may look as follows: